This blog was last updated on 7 November 2019.

 3. Send an SMS message with links to purchase other items you carry

 If you cannot get the out of stock items in time for holiday delivery, let your customer know and use the opportunity to flag alternative items that you do have in stock that might address their needs.
-It's also important to be very specific with your suggestions for other options.
+Be very specific with your suggestions for other options.

-- Suggest the same or similar item in a different style, color, or brand
+- Suggest the same or similar items in a different style, color, or brand.

 4. Follow up with a discount